input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 Hadrian to make this possible (support for cross-compilers is subpar), but the testsuite already found some bugs that we have since fixed.

-However, in order to merge for the GHC 9.6 release we had to be disable many tests because of missing features (TH, HPC, compact regions, etc.) or because the generated code would timeout (not surprising given the missing optimizer and compactor).
+However, in order to merge for the GHC 9.6 release we had to disable many tests because of missing features (TH, HPC, compact regions, etc.) or because the generated code would timeout (not surprising given the missing optimizer and compactor).